DengYuelin/object_detection_profiling/readme.md

     **NOTE:** When running the task over a `ssh` connection, a good practice is to use a terminal emulation tool (such as `screen`) to put your tasks to the local `stdout` buffer of the RTOS.
 This can prevent halts caused by output buffer filling up with an unstable connection [[Reference]](https://unix.stackexchange.com/questions/282973/do-programs-run-from-an-ssh-session-depend-on-the-connection).

-3. Compare back and forth (switch which kernel to load on boot by editing `/boot/firmware/config.txt`.
-The stock kernel should be `kernel8.img`).
-Compare your results.
+3. Compare execution time characteristics between a real-time kernel and a non-real-time kernel.
+You can specify which kernel to load on boot by editing `/boot/firmware/config.txt`.
+If you have followed the kernel patching procedures, the stock (non-real-time) kernel should be `kernel8.img`, and the real-time kernel is `rt-kernel8.img`.
+Repeat Step 2 on the non-real-time kernel and compare your results.

 > **TASKS:**
-> How does a realtime kernel compare to standard ones?
+> How does the latency and execution time jitter of the same program compare, between a real-time kernel and a non-real-time one?
+How does the latency and execution time jitter change with priority and niceness, and how does it compare with a real-time kernel?
 What scheduling algorithm are you running?
 Report on your findings.

 ## Running a computer vision task on Raspberry Pi